 There are a few loons on the surface of open water in Whale Lake.

 Leaves are just beginning to bud on trees surrounding Whale Lake.
 When the trees are fully leaved, the little lake will be nearly completely concealed.

 As the hike proceeds around and above the lake level, a turn towards lower ground along the north shore, works the way to shoreline again with great caution.

 The lake is ecologically sensitive and significant lengths are justified to avoid disturbing the delicate structure.

 No evidence of my presence, including footsteps, will be left in the hope subsequent visitors will do the same and leave the lake's pristine beauty exactly the same for others to discover and enjoy.

 An old road leads east through a large, grassy field to Rafter Six Ranch Resort where my hiking day ends.

-There are a large number of unmapped trails in the area and wandering is easily done with multiple options for recovery.
-It has been a wonderful, undisciplined, warm, spring day in the sun with lots of unexpected and unplanned discovery.
+There are a large number of undocumented trails in the area and wandering is easily done with multiple options for recovery.
+This has been a wonderful, undisciplined, warm, spring day in the sun with lots of unexpected and unplanned discovery.

 All that remains is a pleasant return drive home to Calgary.